Voidwaker/Voidwaker/README.md

 _ _ _

 - 👋 Hi, I’m Sigurd Vaaler
-- 👀 I’m interested in icehockey, Ufc and formula1
+- 👀 I’m interested in icehockey and formula1
-- 🔭 I’m currently working on my Portifolio
+- 🔭 I’m currently learning JavaScript
-- 📫 How to reach me sigurdvaaler@gmailcom
+- 📫 How to reach me sigurdvaaler@Hotmail.com
 - ⚡ Fun fact: i like to listen to uptempo/hardstyle
 _ _ _